ManaliJain06/fa18-281-us-west-1a/TeamProjectJournal.md

 3) Deploy backend services and front end on cloud and do integration testing

 ## Outcome
+# Varun
+  - Integrating UI if User with the system
+  - Made necessary changes to incorporate User in every module
+  - Deployment of GO services in ECS

+# Fulbert
+  - Integration of Client and backend for testing
+  - Worked on deploying Golang app on Azure Cloud
+  - Soled issues with ECS deployment of Health Checks

+# Manali
+  - Integration on Client and GO APIs and tested the whole flow of the application
+  - UI testing and bug fixes for Restaurant and Menu module
+  - Solving Redux issues for React
+  - Deployment of GO server APIs on ECS

+# Arijit
+  - UI and Backend Integration of Menu and connecting with Restaurant
+  - Worked on AWS API gateway and integrating every module with .
+  - GO API deployment on ECS
+  - UI and backend Bug fixes.

 # Rudy
   - Integrated Payments client with GO APIs and Integration testing of the application